MaterialFoundry/MaterialDeck/docs/gettingStarted/installation.md

 Tick the 'Do not show again' checkbox to prevent the popup from appearing.

 ## Stream Deck Application
-For you computer to communicate with your Stream Deck, you will need to install the [Stream Deck application](https://www.elgato.com/ww/en/s/downloads).<br>
+For you computer to communicate with your Stream Deck, you will need to install either the [official Stream Deck application](https://www.elgato.com/ww/en/s/downloads) or [OpenDeck](#opendeck).

-This application is only available for Windows and MacOS.
-See [here](./linuxInstallation.md) for Linux users.
+The official Stream Deck application only works on Windows and MacOS, and only with Elgato's devices.
+Linux users, or users of non-Elgato [compatible devices](./requirements.md#compatible-devices) will need to use OpenDeck.

+### OpenDeck
+OpenDeck is an open-source alternative to the official Stream Deck application that runs on Windows, MacOS and Linux.
+While Material Deck is currently fully functional in OpenDeck, you should consider it unofficially supported.
+This means that there is no guarantee that Material Deck will keep functioning on OpenDeck, and OpenDeck-specific issues might not be solved.

+Please note that the default [profiles](../profiles/profiles.md) cannot be imported into OpenDeck.
+This means that you will have to create your own from scratch.

+This documentation will assume the use of the official Stream Deck application, it is up to you to figure out how this translates to OpenDeck.<br>

+You can get OpenDeck [here](https://github.com/nekename/OpenDeck).<br>
+For the Ajazz AKP153 (and similar devices), you will need [this](https://github.com/4ndv/opendeck-akp153) plugin.

 ## Stream Deck Plugin
 The Stream Deck plugin is what allows the Stream Deck to communicate with Foundry.